jimdis/jimdis.github.io/_posts/2018-11-15-static-site-generators.md

 layout: post
 title:  "Static site generators"
 categories: misc
-feature-img: "grandpa-simpson.jpg"
+image: "grandpa-simpson.jpg"
 image-alt: "Grandpa Simpson"
 ---

 I've played around with Wordpress in my days - for instance I'm responsible for our tenant's association [website](http://bfkarlsvik.se) built on Wordpress.
-I also did some basic web stuff in the late 90s for my father's company website (now long gone, but it was based on frames, which [was the style at the time]((https://youtu.be/-o-7MmhqNfA))).
+I also did some basic web stuff in the late 90s for my father's company website (now long gone, but it was based on frames, which [was the style at the time](https://youtu.be/-o-7MmhqNfA)).
 Back in the 90s, I sort of knew what I was doing.
 In Wordpress, I have just edited stuff and downloaded plugins for everything that needs to be tweaked, without really understanding how everything *really* works.

 ## Learning Jekyll